 Robin Berg Tabakin is President of Technoforce LLC, where she consults on employment training, workforce development, and supplier diversity and has developed a program for the U.S. Army.
 She is also a co-founder and board member of the Women’s Center for Entrepreneurship Corp.
 (WCEC), which is an SBA Women’s Business Center.
-She currently serves as Chairwoman of the New Jersey Government Records Council (GRC) and is a member of the Supplier Diversity Development Council (SDDC) of the NJ Board of Public Utilities, where she served as 2016 and 2017 Conference Chairwoman.
+She currently serves as Chairwoman of the New Jersey Government Records Council (GRC) and is a President of the Supplier Diversity Development Council (SDDC) of the NJ Board of Public Utilities, where she served as Conference Chairwoman from 2016 to 2019.

 Ms. Tabakin is the Public Policy Leader for New Jersey Association of Women Business Owners.
 She served two terms as NJAWBO State President and is currently a New Jersey Leader for Women Impacting Public Policy (WIPP).
 She also served on PSEG’s Supplier Diversity Advisory Council.

 Ms. Tabakin was awarded the 2008 Woman in Business Champion of the Year, U.S. Small Business Administration, State of New Jersey as well as the 2008 Woman Owned Small Business (Advocacy Award), U.S. Small Business Administration, Region II (NY, NJ, PR, VI).
 Ms. Tabakin holds an MBA from Rutgers University, a Juris Doctor from the University of Dayton School of Law and a Bachelor of Arts in Economics from the University of Cincinnati.
 She is a member of the New Jersey Bar.